nadish2002/github-demo-D-mart/README.md

 # D-mart
-# contains all shops list
+# contains about buildings shop list and its needs of supply